RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 	  a. **All** - You can see the all products here.
 	  b. **Research** - You can see the products realted to compute and analytics here.
 Eg: Amazon EC2
 	  c. **IT Applications** - You can see the products related to storage and database here.
-Eg: Amazon S3
+Eg: Amazon RDS

 .. image:: images/availableproducts.png